lostadi/Ostadix-lang/README.md

 **Optional extras:** The `--full` flag also installs Nix (for `nix^(...)_nix` examples) and Racket (for the `racket^` backend stub).
-These are not required for core O-lang functionality, most examples only need Python 3.
+These are not required for core Olang functionality, most examples only need Python 3.

-After it finishes, you can run O-lang programs immediately:
+After it finishes, you can run Olang programs immediately:

 ```bash
 o examples/hello.O           # Uses the wrapper it installed